gitpitch/gitpitch/README.md

 ## GitPitch slideshow presentations are modular

 Create and deliver content and course materials as a series of slideshow presentations using [modular markdown](https://github.com/gitpitch/gitpitch/wiki/Modular-Markdown) and [shared assets](https://github.com/gitpitch/gitpitch/wiki/Asset-Sharing) (css, images, etc.) in a single git repo.

+## GitPitch slideshow presentations are code-aware

+Step-through static-code blocks or the complete source-code from any file in the repo, line-by-line or section-by-section, from directly within any slideshow presentation using [code-presenting](https://github.com/gitpitch/gitpitch/wiki/Code-Presenting).

 ## GitPitch slideshow presentations are social